Investor's Guide

 - −Requires extremely low-loss components

-- −Error rates still high
+- −Error rates still high vs other modalities

-- −Deterministic photon sources remain a challenge
+- −Deterministic photon sources remain an unsolved challenge

 Key Companies